mut-rogers/titanicEDA/README.md

 # About the Dataset
 The Titanic Dataset is a famous dataset in the field of Data Science.
-It contains all the information about the passengers inside the ill-fated Titanic Ship that sank in 1912.
+It contains all the information about the passengers inside the ill-fated Titanic Ship that sank on 1912 in the North Atlantic Ocean.

 I will use the dataset to learn about Exploratory Data Analysis (EDA)